AJusT

 Project objectives

-AJust aims to provide scientific evidence along three key areas:
+AJusT aims to provide scientific evidence along three key areas:

 1. Integrate socio-economic data (census, household surveys etc.) with process-based models to evaluate the potential of agroecological practices to contribute towards different developmental goals, such as climate resilience, mitigation, biodiversity conservation and gender equality, with a specific focus on Indigenous knowledge.